This document provides a specification for STEF, the Simple Token-Efficient Format. This is a text-based, human-readable format for data interchange.

 IDENTIFIER := <defined by https://www.unicode.org/reports/tr31/>

 In the general case, white space and comments encode presentational detail only.
-Comments are enclosed in parentheses.
-Parentheses may be nested; the comment closes only when the outermost parenthesis is matched.
-Emitters may insert comments before, after or between any tokens, as desired by the implementation.
-Parsers may choose to either ignore comments, or to associate them with adjacent values, e.g. pi: 3.14 (approx).
+Comments are enclosed in parentheses and may be nested; a comment closes only when the outermost parenthesis is matched.
+Comments may contain any characters and may span multiple lines.

 space := SP | HT